 Michael had already shed his tie and coat.
 He rolled up his shirt sleeves, as he climbed from the truck, at ease and excited at the prospect of once again facing the unknown.

 “Mr. Mueller,” he called.
-“Strip off your watch and tie and Unload the gear.”
+“Strip off your watch and tie and unload the gear.”

 Michael followed Andy Hallaway and the elders into the tent.
 Unlit oil lamps hung just out of reach of the tallest man, from cords passed through loops sewn to the canvas roof.
 A foot-high wooden platform rested on planks, across the north end of the tent.
-An simple wooden lectern stood front and center on the platform, a dozen folding chairs perched across the back.
+A simple wooden lectern stood front and center on the platform, a dozen folding chairs perched across the back.

 A man stood at the lectern, studying the space.
 He glanced their way.
 Hallaway stopped just inside the tent, shifted from foot to foot, a small boy stuck outside the principal’s office.
 “Brother Driscoll, This here is Professor Michael.”

-Driscoll climbed from the platform and extended his right hand, as he stepped toward them.
+Driscoll climbed from the platform and extended his right hand as he stepped toward them.
 “Afternoon, Professor.”